Valuing Your Staff Beyond the Pandemic

 Expanding Capacity for Ministry

 The work of your congregation is made possible through shared ministry among consistent, accountable, paid staff and dedicated volunteers.
-This extraordinary time deserves all of the ministry we can bring to it and the mission of your congregation is as critical as ever.
-Your members are yearning to be ministered to amidst their continuing frustration and loss, their hardships and their hope.
-Suffering in your larger community and the injustices of the world have been laid bare in new ways throughout the pandemic.
-What "church" looks like will continue to change in the months ahead, but the need for strong ministry will be a constant.
+These extraordinary days in our country and our world deserve all of the ministry we can bring to them.
+The mission of your congregation is as critical as ever.
+Your members are yearning to be ministered to amidst their anxiety, their hardships, and their hope.
+Suffering and injustice were laid bare in new ways during the pandemic.
+Climate change, war, late-stage capitalism, and white supremacy culture contribute to ongoing trauma and grief.
+What "church" looks like will continue to change, but the need for strong ministry will be a constant.
 You want to be able to meet the moment.

 Preventing Exhaustion